C9Glax/OsuKeysounds/README.md

 # OsuKeysounds
-Reproduces the Typing-sounds of Osu on all .NET Machines Look at source-code at your own discretion.
+Reproduces the Typing-sounds of Osu on all .NET Machines.
+Look at source-code at your own discretion.
 Really.

 # Usage